StrawRabbit/StrawRabbit/README.md

 # Hello, I'm Yassir ! 🐰
-I am a Junior Fullstack Developer

-## What I know
+## About me
+Freshly graduated from LeWagon's Web Development bootcamp, I am now seeking a career as a Junior Fullstack Developer.
+I am mainly interested in a job that that would offer me an opportunity to grow and learn among senior developers.
+## Tech skills

 [![My Skills](https://skillicons.dev/icons?i=ruby,rails,js,html,css,sass,mysql,heroku,git)](https://skillicons.dev)
 <!--